Testing High-dimensional Covariance Matrices under the Elliptical Distribution and Beyond: Introduction

-\emph{Organization of the paper.}~~ The rest of the paper is organized as follows.
-In Section~\ref{MRTS}, we state the CLT for the LSS of $\widetilde{\fS}_n$, based on which we derive the asymptotic null distributions of the modified likelihood ratio test statistic and John's test statistic, {as well as other test statistics based on general moments of the ESD of $\widetilde{\fS}_n$.} Section~\ref{testpro} examines the finite-sample performance of our proposed tests. {Section~\ref{sect:empirical} is dedicated to a real data analysis.} Section~\ref{conclusion} concludes.
-More simulation results and all the proofs are collected in the supplementary article~\cite{YZCL17}.
+The rest of the paper is organized as follows.
+In Section~\ref{MRTS}, we state the CLT for the LSS of~$\widetilde{\fS}_n$, based on which, for testing $H_0: \fSigma\propto\fI$, we derive the asymptotic null distributions of the modified likelihood ratio test statistic and John's test statistic, {as well as other test statistics based on general moments of the ESD of $\widetilde{\fS}_n$.} {Section~\ref{testpro} examines the finite-sample performance of the proposed sphericity tests, and illustrates how to test $H_0: \fSigma\propto\fSigma_0$ for a non-invertible non-negative definite matrix $\fSigma_0$.} {Section~\ref{sect:empirical} is dedicated to a real data analysis, in which we show how our tests can be used to test uncorrelatedness among idiosyncratic returns.} Section~\ref{conclusion} concludes.
+All proofs are collected in Appendices \ref{proof_Thm_CLTLSS}--\ref{two_lemma}.